Inherited IRA: Everything a Beneficiary Should Know

 That’s not the case with traditional IRA, because you have to pay income taxes when withdrawing the money.
 On the bright side, there is no early withdrawal penalty regardless of the beneficiary’s age.

 The SECURE Act has altered withdrawal strategies of those who don’t belong to the eligible designated beneficiary category.
 Nevertheless, it’s still advisable to avoid cashing out an inherited IRA in full right away.
-Instead, you can take the money out in even installments over the ten-year period, or wait until the end of that period and withdraw everything at once.

 The Rules for Multiple Beneficiaries